archmetalDBM/GlobaLID-App/doc/references.md

     Objects from Arad: Their Composition and Provenance, Bulletin of the American Schools of Oriental Research, 314, 1–17.
     DOI:<a href="https://doi.org/10.2307/1357449" target="_blank">10.2307/1357449</a>

+-   Hauptmann, A., Schmitt-Strecker, S., Begemann, F., and Palmieri, A., 2002, Chemical Composition and Lead Isotopy of Metal Objects from the “Royal” Tomb and Other Related Finds at Arslantepe, Eastern Anatolia, Paléorient, 28(2), 43–69.
+    DOI:<a href="https://doi.org/10.3406/paleo.2002.4745" target="_blank">10.3406/paleo.2002.4745</a>

+-   Hirao, Y., Enemoto, J., and Tachikawa, H., 1995, Lead Isotope Ratios of Copper, Zinc and Lead Minerals in Turkey – in Relation to the Provenance Study of Artefacts, In Essays on Ancient Anatolia and its Surrounding Civilizations (eds.
+T. Mikasa, and H. I. H. Prince), Vol. 8, 89–114, Bulletin of the Middle Eastern Culture Center in Japan, Otto Harrassowitz, Wiesbaden.

 -   Hoeppner, B., Bartelheim, M., Huijsmans, M., Krauss, R., Martinek, K. ‐P., Pernicka, E., and Schwab, R., 2005, Prehistoric